peter216/codex-settings/README.md

 Available commands:

-- `/prompts:constitution` - Create or update governing principles and development guidelines.
+- `/prompts:constitution` - Create or update the project constitution from interactive or provided principle inputs.
-- `/prompts:specify` - Define requirements and user stories for the desired outcome.
+- `/prompts:specify` - Create or update the feature specification from a natural language feature description.
-- `/prompts:clarify` - Resolve underspecified areas (run before `/prompts:plan` unless explicitly skipped).
+- `/prompts:clarify` - Identify underspecified areas in the current feature spec by asking up to 5 highly targeted clarification questions.
-- `/prompts:plan` - Generate a technical implementation plan for the chosen stack.
+- `/prompts:plan` - Execute the implementation planning workflow using the plan template to generate design artifacts.
-- `/prompts:tasks` - Produce actionable task lists for implementation.
+- `/prompts:tasks` - Generate an actionable, dependency-ordered tasks.md for the feature based on available design artifacts.
-- `/prompts:analyze` - Check consistency and coverage after `/prompts:tasks` and before `/prompts:implement`.
+- `/prompts:analyze` - Perform a non-destructive cross-artifact consistency and quality analysis across spec.md, plan.md, and tasks.md.
-- `/prompts:implement` - Execute all tasks to build the feature according to the plan.
+- `/prompts:implement` - Execute the implementation plan by processing and executing all tasks defined in tasks.md.

 ### Kiro Spec Workflow

 **Kiro Workflow** - Complete feature development from spec to execution.
 The Kiro commands provide a structured workflow for feature development:

-1. `/prompts:kiro-spec-creator [feature]` - Create requirements and acceptance criteria
+1. `/prompts:kiro-spec-creator [feature]` - Create comprehensive specs with requirements and EARS acceptance criteria in `.kiro/specs/`
-2. `/prompts:kiro-feature-designer [feature]` - Develop architecture and component design
+2. `/prompts:kiro-feature-designer [feature]` - Create design documents with research and architecture based on requirements
-3. `/prompts:kiro-task-planner [feature]` - Generate implementation task lists
+3. `/prompts:kiro-task-planner [feature]` - Generate actionable, test-driven implementation task lists from designs
-4. `/prompts:kiro-task-executor [feature] [task]` - Execute specific implementation tasks
+4. `/prompts:kiro-task-executor [feature] [task]` - Execute specific implementation tasks from feature specifications
-5. `/prompts:kiro-assistant [question]` - Quick development assistance
+5. `/prompts:kiro-assistant [question]` - Quick development assistance with a relaxed, developer-focused approach

 ### Other Prompts

-- `/prompts:deep-reflector` - Capture session retrospectives, user preferences, and follow-up actions.
+- `/prompts:deep-reflector` - Analyze development sessions to extract learnings, patterns, and improvements for future interactions.
-- `/prompts:insight-documenter` - Record technical breakthroughs and update the breakthroughs index.
+- `/prompts:insight-documenter [breakthrough]` - Capture and document significant technical breakthroughs into reusable knowledge assets.
-- `/prompts:instruction-reflector` - Audit and refine the AGENTS.md instructions for Codex.
+- `/prompts:instruction-reflector` - Analyze and improve Codex instructions in AGENTS.md based on conversation history.
-- `/prompts:github-issue-fixer 1234` - Run the full GitHub issue workflow from planning through PR creation.
+- `/prompts:github-issue-fixer [issue-number]` - Systematically analyze, plan, and implement fixes for GitHub issues with PR creation.
-- `/prompts:github-pr-reviewer 1234` - Conduct structured PR reviews focused on actionable findings.
+- `/prompts:github-pr-reviewer [pr-number]` - Perform thorough GitHub pull request code analysis and review.
-- `/prompts:ui-engineer [requirements]` - Deliver or review frontend implementations with modern UI standards.
+- `/prompts:ui-engineer [requirements]` - Create production-ready frontend solutions with modern UI/UX standards.
-- `/prompts:prompt-creator [requirements]` - Scaffold new Codex prompts following best-practice structure.
+- `/prompts:prompt-creator [requirements]` - Create Codex custom prompts with proper structure and best practices.

 ### Creating Custom Prompts